 Author: Matt Whitaker, Digital Health Lead/12 July 2018

 Aging is an inescapable progression that comes with the inevitability of time.
-It is a complex process involving: genetic, hormonal and environmental mechanisms which impact individuals psychologically, physiologically and cosmetically.
+It is a complex process involving genetics, hormones and environmental mechanisms which impact individuals psychologically, physiologically and cosmetically.
 Greying hair is an example of a cosmetic change for most people as they age.
-It is a perfectly natural process that many dread; begging the question – can you minimise the likelihood or extent in which hair greying can occur?
+It is a perfectly natural process that many dread.
+Begging the question – can you minimise the likelihood or extent in which hair greying can occur?

 The average age in which hair greying becomes apparent is mid 30’s for whites, late 30’s for Asians and mid 40’s for Africans.
 By the age of 50, around 50% of the population have grey (or at least obviously greying) hair.

 To understand why hair turns grey, and what might speed it up, it is important to first understand the basic anatomy of hair and what gives it colour.
 Hair is a complex and highly variable biomaterial found on our body.
 Each hair has its own hair follicle, small sacks that line the cells on our skin.
 Within these follicles there are pigment cells, also referred to as melanin.
 It is the melanin that dictates the colour of that particular hair.
 Melanocytes are cells that produce melanin.
 The reason why hair can turn grey is because over a period of time these follicles lose pigmentation and thus colour.
 There are a number of things that can affect this: